Losing a leg was not a deterrent for 200m champion Rajesh | www.lokmattimes.com

 Losing a leg was not a deterrent for 200m champion Rajesh

-New Delhi, Dec 12 When the 200m final of the T64 category started at the Jawaharlal Nehru Stadium on ...
+New Delhi [India], December 12 : When the 200m final of the T64 category started at the Jawaharlal Nehru ...

-New Delhi, Dec 12 When the 200m final of the T64 category started at the Jawaharlal Nehru Stadium on Monday, it was being telecast live on a big screen at Annai Vailankanni College in Tambaram, Tamil Nadu, thousands of kilometers away from here because one of the blade runners of this college, Rajesh K was participating in the first-ever Khelo India Para Games.
+New Delhi [India], December 12 : When the 200m final of the T64 category started at the Jawaharlal Nehru Stadium on Monday, it was being telecast live on a big screen at Annai Vailankanni College in Tambaram, Tamil Nadu, thousands of kilometres away from here because one of the blade runners of this college, Rajesh K was participating in the first-ever Khelo India Para Games.

 The college administration wanted every child to see Rajesh performing because his story is that of immense courage.